Context Clues

 Q2: Unlike her VERBOSE partner, Maria kept her briefings short and to the point.
 VERBOSE most nearly means: (A) quiet (B) experienced (C) wordy (D) efficient

-Answer: The dash introduces examples: handshake, smile — both friendly behaviors.
+Answer: The comma introduces illustrating behaviors, a handshake and a smile, both friendly.
 Amiable means friendly.
 Answer: D